SubodhSingh8543/BookYourEvent/README.md

 # BookYourEvent

-Welcome to BookMyEntertainment, your ultimate destination for hassle-free entertainment!
+Welcome to BookYourEvent, your ultimate destination for hassle-free entertainment!
 Discover and book tickets to the hottest movies, electrifying concerts, thrilling sports events, and captivating theatrical performances, all at your fingertips.
-Experience the joy of seamless online ticketing and get ready to embark on unforgettable experiences with BookMyEntertainment.
+Experience the joy of seamless online ticketing and get ready to embark on unforgettable experiences with BookYourEvent.

 ## Deployed App